We are bringing the communities of the North Shore out on the water

 Gabby Ferullo, Program Manager Intern

 After her freshman year at UNH, she cut her teeth coaching in our summer programs.
-Her passion for the sport only grew after taking on the new role, and now loves to mentor athletes on their journeys in the rowing world.
+Her passion for the sport only grew after taking on the new role, and she now loves mentoring athletes on their journeys in the rowing world.
 While coaching will continue to be a major part of her role, Gabby will also help lead the charge with marketing, social media, event planning, and much, much more!

 Donna Weiner, Coach and Yoga Instructor